 Editor’s Note: The mandatory and optional information is FFS for the NfLoad feature.

-- if the NetworkPerformance feature is supported and the event is "NETWORK_PERFORMANCE", shall provide
+- if the NetworkPerformance feature is supported and the event is "NETWORK_PERFORMANCE", may provide

-Editor’s Note: The mandatory and optional information is FFS for the NetworkPerformance feature.
+1) Area of Interest (AOI) as the "networkArea" attribute; and

+2) an optional list of analytics subsets as the "listOfAnaSubsets" attribute.

+Editor’s Note: Whether the analytics subsets can be provided in the ML model filter is FFS.

 - if the NsiLoad feature is supported and the event is "NSI_LOAD_LEVEL", shall provide

 Editor’s Note: The mandatory and optional information is FFS for the NsiLoad feature.